diaxxu/Gimbaled-rocked-with-active-fin-steering-/README.md

 ##  Build Material (Prototype)
 - 3D printed parts (PLA / PETG for test prints)
-- Carbon fiber for main fuselage (planned)
+- Carbon fiber tube for main fuselage
-- Aluminum or plywood for internal support
+- Aluminum or plywood for internal support and e-bay
 - Screws, hinges, bearings as needed

----

-## 💡 Next Steps
-- Static fire testing of TVC system
-- Full integration of flight computer
-- Parachute deployment system
-- Launch & flight data logging

----

-## 📸 Sneak Peek
-*(Drop your screenshots here)*

 ---

 ## ⚠️ Disclaimer
 This project is for educational and experimental purposes only.
 Any real-world testing must follow safety guidelines, local regulations, and common sense.